donaldwuid/unreal_source_explained/README.md

 Therefore, in order to get more code explained, or to improve the explaination quality, **you are always welcomed to fork, add content and make pull-request!**

-I've upload some instrument files in the *profiler* folder, you can use it as a quick overview. **XCode 11** is required to open these files.
+I've upload some instrument files in the *profile* folder, you can use it as a quick overview. **XCode 11** is required to open these files.
+There are two files in it, both of them are captured in iPadPro 10.5(2017), and contain the Time Profiler and the Allocation.
+The file with "Wait" in the filename is captured with Time Profiler's *Record Waiting Thread* option turned on, this is useful to observe the thread off-cpu waiting time.
 To reduce the file size, this profile files only capture a very short amount of time, therefore, for a longer and better profile file, you are suggested to build and profile the ActionRPG game on your own.